 Therapists and psychologists discuss termination with their clients long before their last session.
 This allows both individuals to be on the same page.
 This is a good way to handle other relationships too, to avoid the negative impact of a sudden break for both people in the relationship.

 If for example, a friend is leaving the country and you would like to end the relationship with them because staying in contact will be too much work, discuss it with them.

-Discuss the termination for a few months or at least a few weeks prior to when it will actually occur.
-Psychologists and therapists take this formal approach because without it, patients can end up feeling abandoned.
+Discuss the termination for a few months or at least a few weeks before it will occur.
+Psychologists and therapists take this formal approach because, without it, patients can end up feeling abandoned.

 Similarly, if you suddenly end a relationship without giving the other person a warning long before, they can feel abandoned.

 Breaking up with friends